SyrusTemplar/vtt/docs/5e/5etools/README.md

 It will then automatically replace the version in the files where it needs to be replaced, create a commit with the message `chore(version): bump` and create a tag (in the form `v1.2.3`) at the commit.
 This feature can be easily disabled by doing `npm config set git-tag-version false`.

+### Service Worker

+The service worker--which adds a client-side network caching layer, improving performance and allowing offline use--is not committed to the repository, and so must (optionally) be built locally.
+This can be done using either:

+- `npm run build:sw`, to build a development version which outputs useful log messages
+- `npm run build:sw:prod`, to build a production version

+Both versions handle caching for the same files, which is an index of your local files on disk.

+Note that building the service worker is optional.

+Note that while using the service worker, some files are served cache-first (see the comments in the service worker files for more information).
+Care should be taken to either disable or work around the service worker when developing locally, as local changes may not otherwise be visible when refreshing a page.

 ---

 ## License